gil-cano/matem.solicitudes/README.rst

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: computoacademico@im.unam.mx
+We have a mailing list located at: informatica.academica@matem.unam.mx

 License
 -------